lizcirble/shakabackend/README.md

 ## Economic Model

-Project Shaka employs a demand-driven issuance model where rewards are tied directly to real client payments rather than speculative schedules.
+Project DataRand employs a demand-driven issuance model where rewards are tied directly to real client payments rather than speculative schedules.

 Token supply is minted proportionally to actual economic activity, ensuring long-term stability and avoiding inflationary collapse common in early decentralized networks.